meltoner/agrofelis/components/connectivity/readme.md

 ![Jetson Nano](_figures/computing-01-jetson.jpg)

-The Computer is equipped with a high speed 128 GB sd card with read and write access of 290 and 260 Megabytes per second to remedy one of the key bottle necks of the Jetson nano computer.
+The Computer is equipped with a high speed 128 GB SD card with read and write access of 290 and 260 Megabytes per second to remedy one of the key bottle necks of the Jetson nano computer.

 ![high speed sd card](_figures/computing-02-sd.jpg)

-The Jetson Nano moreover, is equipped with an AI accelerator module connecting in its USBv3 port extending its capacity for parallel processing and neural networks inference.
+Moreover the Jetson Nano, is equipped with an AI accelerator module connecting in the USBv3 port extending its capacity for parallel processing and neural networks inference.

 ![Coral accelerator](_figures/computing-04-coral.jpg)